Juan Cabal: Club career

-Atlético Nacional

-Cabal started his career with Colombian side Atlético Nacional, helping them win the 2021 Copa Colombia.
+Cabal started his career with Colombian club Atlético Nacional, helping them win the 2021 Copa Colombia.
 He played 50 games in all competitions for the team.

-Hellas Verona

-On 20 August 2022, Cabal signed for Hellas Verona in Serie A. In his first season, he played only 12 games and was used as a reserve centre-back.
+On 20 August 2022, Cabal signed for Serie A club Hellas Verona.
+In his first season, he played only twelve games and was used as a back-up centre-back.
 Cabal played 30 minutes in the relegation play-off game against Spezia, which Verona won.
 Cabal emerged during the second half of the 2023–24 season, where he was deployed as a left-back in Marco Baroni's four-man defence.

-Juventus

-On 18 July 2024, Cabal joined fellow-Serie A side Juventus on a five-year contract.
-In November that year, he sustained an ACL injury in his left knee which would sideline him for the rest of the 2024–25 season.
+On 18 July 2024, Cabal joined fellow Serie A club Juventus on a five-year contract.
+In November that year, he sustained an ACL injury in his left knee which sidelined him for the rest of the 2024–25 season.

 International career

-Cabal made his debut for the Colombia national team on 10 September 2024 in a World Cup qualifier against Argentina at the Estadio Metropolitano Roberto Meléndez.
-He substituted Yerson Mosquera in the 88th minute as Colombia won 2–1.
+On 10 September 2024, Cabal debuted for the Colombia national team a 2026 World Cup qualification against Argentina at the Estadio Metropolitano Roberto Meléndez, replacing Yerson Mosquera in the 88th minute; the match ended in a 2–1 victory for the Colombians.